TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

-pages 1 to 5 can be up to 200 characters Macros sent to the PC from the builtin keyboard will be saved to a file KeyBrdMacro2 if of simultaneous type (6 keys max pressed together) Macros sent to the PC from the built-in keyboard will be saved as KeyBrdMacro1 if of sequence type (200 chars max) Combining macros of both types will be added later Assigning these macros to M1 - M12 will be added later
+pages 1 to 5 can be up to 200 characters Macros sent to the PC from the builtin keyboard will be saved to a file KeyBrdMacro2 if of simultaneous type (6 keys max pressed together) Macros sent to the PC from the built-in keyboard will be saved as KeyBrdMacro1 if of sequence type (200 chars max) Combining macros of both types will be added later
 ```
 Another use of the two main layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.